 Believe it or not, these are the smaller of the nine evaporators that K+S will use in the solution mining process, according to Sam Farris, vice-president of operations for K+S at the Legacy Project.

-“There are three (evaporators) that are slightly bigger that are being built on site because they’re too big to ship legally on the road,’’ Farris said.
+“There are three (evaporators) that are slightly bigger that is being built on site because they’re too big to ship legally on the road,’’ Farris said.

 The K+S mine is expected to be commissioned into service in the summer of 2016, with production ramping up to two million tonnes of potash per year by the end of 2017.

 Nevertheless, drivers should expect delays along the route, and even consider choosing an alternate route, a government spokeswoman said.